AutomotiveAIChallenge/aichallenge2023-racing/documentation/docfx_project_en/rule/index.md

 **Sevior Violation (Penalty: 10 seconds per occurrence):**

-- Colliding with another vehicle (if the difference in relative speed with the other vehicle is more than 5[m/s] **OR** the collision state lasts for more than 2 seconds)
+- Colliding with another vehicle (the collision state lasts for more than 2 seconds)

 **Minor Fouls (Penalty: 5 seconds per occurrence):**

 - Deviating from the course (for less than 2 seconds **AND** less than 5m from the course boundary)
-- Colliding with another vehicle (if the difference in relative speed with the other vehicle is less than 5[m/s] **AND** the collision state is resolved within 2 seconds)
+- Colliding with another vehicle (the collision state is resolved within 2 seconds)
-- Overtaking while off course

 **Note**

 - In cases where another vehicle collides with the rear of your vehicle (e.g., being rear-ended by another vehicle), it is not considered the fault of your vehicle and no penalty will be applied.
-- If overtaking occurs while off course, both the deviation from the course (a minor foul) and overtaking while off course (a minor foul) will apply.

 ## Submission